nukkonyan/SMStats/README.md

 ## This is a 'plug-n-play' type of plugin.
 Throw the plugin into the server, add the neccessary database.cfg lines to connect to the database and You're done.

-### You may NOT modify the plugin and distribute on to another place/source

 # Early Development Screenshots

 ![Screenshot_1](https://user-images.githubusercontent.com/49116354/148999939-862ff95c-1834-4c7a-8085-1216387a9285.png)